GantMan/motion-egg/README.md

 * Hoping to eventually add sound
 * Hoping to add alternate animations
 * Hoping to make the egg more configurable
+* Hoping to possibly show an interactive view, and not just an image